networkservicemesh/site/content/docs/concepts/architecture.md

           service: envoy-proxy
 ```

-Please note: there is nothing magic about the choice of labels as 'service: ...' as with all labels, the choice is arbitrary,
+Please note: there is nothing magic about the choice of labels as 'service: ...' as with all labels, the choice is arbitrary
-it's the matching that matters.
+and it's the matching that matters.

 #### Selective Composition